-Hi, I’m Edith Zimmerman, a writer and illustrator.
-In 2010 I started The Hairpin, and I’ve written for The Cut, the New York Times Magazine, New York Magazine, GQ, and The Awl.
-I founded the nonfiction comics section Spiralbound and illustrate the recovery newsletter The Small Bow.
-I live in Brooklyn, and I’m from Cambridge, MA.
-In 2019 I quit my job to start this newsletter!
+More about me: In 2010 I started the women’s site The Hairpin, and I’ve written for The Cut, the New York Times Magazine, New York Magazine, GQ, and The Awl.
+I founded the comics section Spiralbound (which ran from 2017 - 2020), and I illustrate the recovery newsletter The Small Bow.
+I live in Brooklyn, and I’m from Cambridge, Massachusetts.

-How often does it come out?
+How often does the newsletter come out?

-Three times a week.
+Usually three times a week.

 Is this your main job?

-What is the difference between the free newsletter and the paid one?
+What’s the difference between the free newsletter and the paid one?

-What are some other newsletters you like?
+What other newsletters do you like?